How to Confront a Cheater (Without Losing Your Mind)

 This path makes sense if:

 Research from the American Association for Marriage and Family Therapy (AAMFT) found that 60 to 75 percent of couples who pursue professional therapy after infidelity successfully recover.
+Longer-term data paints a more nuanced picture: couples who disclosed the affair and addressed it in therapy had a divorce rate of approximately 43% at five years, while couples who hid or minimized the affair had a separation rate of 80% at five years (The Marriage Restoration Project, 2024).
 The Gottman Institute's Trust Revival Method — built around the three phases of Atone, Attune, and Attach — provides a structured framework for this recovery.
 It typically takes 12 to 24 months.
 It is not fast, and it is not easy.

 Path 2: Separate and Evaluate